The Russell Family

 Alec, David and Deborah Russell

-Charles and Hilary’s son Alec continues to live at Jimbour and maintains the family aviation tradition.
+Charles and Hilary’s son Alec continued to live at Jimbour until his passing in December 2018.

 Charles and Hilary’s son David married Deborah, daughter of Supreme Court Judge Walter Campbell (subsequently Queensland Governor Sir Walter Campbell AC QC) in 1975.
 Sir Walter had grown up in Dalby, and served in the RAAF with Charles Russell.